A villain held prisoner by the heroes continues to undermine their objectives through their toxic influence.

 , meaning that if word were to leak out, the captors run the risk of getting in serious trouble with their superiors, being deposed by their inferiors, or losing PR with the general populace.

-Makes a pretty good case against Thou Shalt Not Kill
+All in all, it's a good reason to ignore Thou Shalt Not Kill

 , but the typical reason for keeping him around is that the villain has some kind of information the heroes need desperately enough for it to be worth the risk.
 In some cases, murder would be counterproductive or even impossible, if the captive is immortal.